Q: Can I attend Tech?

 A: Yes.
 More than half of Tech graduates continue their education at colleges or technical schools.
 Through Tech's Career Pathways program, students may benefit from the following opportunities while they are at Tech (at no additional charge except for book fees):

-- Kaplan SAT - Get the preparation you need to raise your college entrance test scores.
+• PSAT/ SAT Preparation - Get the preparation you need to raise your college entrance test scores.

-- College Credits - You can earn college credits by successfully completing classes through SUNY Farmingdale or Suffolk County Community College.
+• College Credits - You can earn college credits by successfully completing classes through local colleges.

 Top